volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 as a means of communicating when something exceptional happens.
 It is the responsibility of the plugin developer to appropriately catch and handle any non-fatal exceptions and otherwise allow the exception to be thrown by the user interface.

-In this instance, the :py:class:`~volatility.framework.exceptions.InvalidAddressException` class is caught, which is thrown by any layer which cannot access an offset requested of it.
+In this instance, the :py:class:`~volatility3.framework.exceptions.InvalidAddressException` class is caught, which is thrown by any layer which cannot access an offset requested of it.
 Since we have already populated both values with ``UnreadableValue`` we do not need to write code for the exception handler.

-Finally, we yield the record in the format required by the :py:class:`~volatility.framework.interfaces.renderers.TreeGrid`, a tuple, listing the indentation level (for trees) and then the list of values for each column.
+Finally, we yield the record in the format required by the :py:class:`~volatility3.framework.interfaces.renderers.TreeGrid`, a tuple, listing the indentation level (for trees) and then the list of values for each column.
 This plugin demonstrates casting a value ``ImageFileName`` to ensure it's returned as a string with a specific maximum length, rather than its original type (potentially an array of characters, etc).
-This is carried out using the :py:meth:`~volatility.framework.interfaces.objects.ObjectInterface.cast` method which takes a type (either a native type, such as string or pointer, or a structure type defined in a :py:class:`SymbolTable <volatility.framework.interfaces.symbols.SymbolTableInterface>` such as ``<table>!_UNICODE``) and the parameters to that type.
+This is carried out using the :py:meth:`~volatility3.framework.interfaces.objects.ObjectInterface.cast` method which takes a type (either a native type, such as string or pointer, or a structure type defined in a :py:class:`SymbolTable <volatility3.framework.interfaces.symbols.SymbolTableInterface>` such as ``<table>!_UNICODE``) and the parameters to that type.

 Since the cast value must populate a string typed column, it had to be a Python string (such as being cast to the native